 Whether a two-hour workshop or a semester-long program, the goal is the same:

-To build connections through the creative and collaborative
+To build connections through the co-creative enjoyment of making films.

 Each experience results in a portfolio of film projects made entirely by the students.